Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 aloe or any other herbs.

-There are no known significant food or drug interactions with aloe.
+There are no known significant food or medicine interactions with aloe.